argherna/docker-hsqldb/README.md

 ### hsqldb-img

-A Docker image of an HSQLDB server.
+A Docker image of an HSQLDB server, built on version 2.4.0.
 This image includes:

 - hsqdldb.jar
 - log4j.jar